LSAT

 LSAT Structure

-• Administered in multiple-choice sections, each 35 minutes long.
+• The LSAT is administered in multiple-choice sections, each 35 minutes long.

 • There is a 10-minute break between the second and third scored sections.